dlange98/XamarinAppCenterDemo/MOBILE.md

 ## Project Structure

 The main project as well as the iOS and Android project follow this pattern.
 95 percent of the source code is found in the `RefApp` project.
-This project is broken up into the following folder structure:
+Each project follows the folder structure below:

 - `Configuration` - This contains the `Settings.cs` file.
 All configurable variables such as AppServiceURL are located in this folder.
 - `DAO` - Data access classes are located in this folder.